vlang/v/README.md

 the new PATH variable.

-NB: there is no need to run `v symlink` more than once - v will continue to be available, even after `v up`, restarts and so on.
+NB: there is no need to run `v symlink` more than once - v will continue to be available, even after `v up`, restarts, and so on.
 You only need to run it again, if you decide to move the V repo folder somewhere else.